Mintsoft print integration - Chrome extension

 Introduction

-See the introductory guide on how to download and install this in your web browser.
+See the introductory guide on downloading and installing this in your web browser.

 Configuration